barafael/trk/README.md

 * How to handle branches?
 Like commits?
 Assume they are feature branches and append "... started working on topic x"?
 * The session struct is a list of sequential events with timestamps.
 A session struct is identified by it's starting time (and maybe git author?).
 * The Timesheet struct is deserialized on every run, worked on, and then serialized again.
 It has a tohtml impl.
-* Timeout after [commit or branch change] without meta?
-NO